metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Authentication-OIDC/README.md

 token as arguments, returns an ArrayRef of roles pertaining to that user.

 Default: returns an empty ArrayRef

+#### role\_map (%map)

+**Optional**

+A mapping of external roles (e.g., from Authorization Server) to internal roles used by the application's authorization framework.
+If this option is specified, roles not present in its keys are deleted, all others will be mapped.

 #### on\_login ( $controller, $user )